-In academic year 2014-2015, the Office of the Registrar has rolled out a new electronic degree audit system named Degree Works.
-Working with Rice's academic departments, Academic Advising, and Administrative Systems, this degree audit program was rolled out to the campus in Spring 2015 and for select graduate programs in Fall 2016.
+In academic year 2014-2015, the Office of the Registrar rolled out a new electronic degree audit system named Degree Works.
+Working with Rice's academic departments, Academic Advising, and Administrative Systems, this degree audit program was rolled out to the campus for undergraduates in Spring 2015 and for select graduate programs in Fall 2016.